Duet3D/wiki-content/How_to_guides/Commissioning.md

 # 4. Check fans

 * Always On fans should already be on.
 Check them at this time.
 * If you have a fan that is connected as FAN 0 (usually the part cooling fan), you can use the Fan Control slider to check it works.
-You can also enter GCode commands directly in the Control > Console page:
+You can also enter GCode commands directly in the 'Control > Console' page:
   * Turn it on by sending GCode command `M106 P0 S1`.
   * Turn it off by sending `M106 P0 S0`.
 * For thermostatically controlled fans, we can check them by temporarily changing the temperature at which they activate.